nttcom/zeek-parser-CIFS-COM/README_en.md

 ## Overview

-Zeek-Parser-CIFS-COM is a Zeek plug-in that can analyze communication using CIFS_B.
+Zeek-Parser-CIFS-COM is a Zeek plug-in that can analyze communication using CIFS Browser Protocol.

 ## Usage